Learn about inherited heart conditions

 This means a mutation associated with the 30 genes analyzed was identified.
 It’s important to share your results with your provider to create a personalized healthcare pla

-It is common to see genetic changes that require further research to determine whether they are associated with an increased risk for develop inherited heart conditions.
-Most are eventually found to be harmless; we’ll try to contact you if their classification changes.
+It is common to see a genetic change that requires further research to determine if it is associated with an increased risk for developing inherited heart conditions.
+To date, most of the variants of uncertain significance that are further classified have been found to be harmless, though this process can sometimes take years.8

 If you have a personal or family history of specific heart conditions, additional evaluations by a cardiologist may be recommended.